WilliamFrei/Sudoku_Solver/README.md

 ### Web-App

 A dash-based web application can be found at [web_input.py](web_input.py).
 It can be used to enter a Sudoku puzzle alongside with the user's filled-in numbers, and will then show which of the numbers were filled in correctly/incorrectly.
+It requires installing the python packages found in `requirements.txt`.

 ### Jupyter-Notebook